andreisss/Remote-DLL-Injection-with-Timer-based-Shellcode-Execution/README.md

-# Thread Pool Timer Process Injection
+# Remote DLL Injection with Timer-based Shellcode Execution

 > ⚠ **Educational Research Only**
 > This repository contains security research for **educational purposes** and **authorized use only**.